-Five courses are required for a minor in Environmental Studies.
+Five courses are required for a minor in Environmental Sciences.
 Students must complete one Foundation Course (ENVS 131) and four ENVS electives at the 200-level or above.

 Foundation Courses (three required): the foundation consists of three courses (ENVS 131, 260 and 390) designed for students seeking a major.
 Intermediate Breadth Courses (three required): at least one 200-level course in each of three discipline areas: Ecology/Conservation, Earth Science, and Social Science and Policy.
 Upper Level Electives (four required): students will choose four courses (200 level and above) to form a focus in a particular area.
 Students are given a great deal of flexibility and responsibility in choosing their elective courses.
 The Upper Level Elective area course options include courses offered in the department and those cross-listed with other departments.
 Elective courses are intended to provide students with the opportunity to focus their studies in a given area.
 Focus area choices are guided by a student's interests and in consultation with the faculty advisor.
 A limited number of study abroad courses, Emory courses outside the department, or transfer courses may be counted for the major, subject to ENVS department approval.

 Student must complete ENVS 131: Introduction to Environmental Sciences (with lab) ; ENVS 260: Quantitative Methods in Environmental Sciences, and ENVS 390: Environmental Sciences Seminar.

 Intermediate Breadth Courses (three courses required; one course from each category A-C)

 A. Earth Science

 ENVS 222: Evolution of the Earth (with lab)